chenjj/CORScanner/README.md

  Welcome to contribute more.

 ## Exploitation examples
-Here is an example about how to exploit "Reflect_any_origin" misconfiguration on Walmart.com.
-Note that the vulnerability has been fixed.
+Here is an example about how to exploit "Reflect_any_origin" misconfiguration on Walmart.com(fixed).
+Secrets on walmart.com can be read by any malicious website(in the demo we use localhost as the malicious website).

 Walmart.com video on Youtube: